fochoa8/IIS-Certificate-By-Request/README.md

 https://github.com/fochoa8/OpenSSL-Win-x64

+My command is 16384 bits with RSA algorithm, and the encryption method is AES 256, the hash sum is SHA3 384.
+TLS_RSA_AES_256_SHA384 with Exchange of Keys in X25519, in it's version 1.3

 Or get the ones You want, and link them in environment variables.

 That's the latest version, compiled pretty nicely, supports more aes modes.